iLVL-Key/FFXI/gearswap/readme.md

 - Fixed the Dead Notification.
 - Changed «« and »» to << and >> for chatlog notifications since «« and »» don't actually display in the chatlog.
 - Fixed displaying DT Override status while in towns.
-- Fixed a lot calls to the Text plugin when not using the Text plugin (HUD turned off)
+- Fixed a lot calls to the Text addon when not using the Text addon (HUD turned off)
 - Fixed the Reraise Reminder.
 - Code cleanup.